All Posts

 The accessibility and affordability of high-powered desktop and benchtop units have made new modes of production possible.
 Companies can scale 3D printing output incrementally, bring their supply chain in-house, and increase flexibility and adaptability in the face of uncertain market conditions.
 By adding new materials, companies can unlock new applications.

 At the core of the LFD Print Engine is the Backlight Unit.
-The ultra-high power light source uses 60 LEDs and collimating lenses to emit a uniform area projection of light.
-The light passes through the lens array, making it more collimated, or parallel, and more uniform, eliminating dark or bright spots.
+The ultra-high power light source uses LEDs and collimating lenses to emit a uniform area projection of light.
+The light passes through the lens array, making it more collimated (parallel) and uniform, eliminating dark or bright spots.

 From here, the light passes through the Light Processing Unit (LPU) 4, where filters and masks form the light into the shape of the printed layer.
 Once the light reaches the liquid resin inside the tank, the full area turns into a solid layer.
 The Build Platform then rises out of the resin and a precision Z-axis peels away the layer from the bottom of the resin tank.

-In the past, peel forces have been a major hurdle for SLA printing, forcing users to sacrifice either reliability, part quality, or printing speed when selecting a printer.
-With Form 4, peel forces are minimized, allowing the printer to optimize for both quality, reliability and speed.
-The top of the LPU features a Release Texture, a proprietary microtextured optical film that introduces airflow to prevent the resin tank from suctioning to the LPU.
+In the past, peel forces have been a major hurdle for resin 3D printing, forcing users to sacrifice either part quality, reliability, or printing speed when selecting a printer.
+With Form 4 and Form 4L, peel forces are minimized using a redesigned Flexible Film Resin Tank and a new Release Texture, a proprietary, microtextured optical film that introduces airflow to prevent the resin tank from suctioning to the LPU.

 Webinar